StefanMladenov/MedicalRecord/README.md

 Project setup:

 1) Change connection strings in order to work with your local databases in appsettings.json
-2) Since its code-first approach, you need to run into package manager console commands for migrations and database:
+2) Since it's code-first approach, you need to run into package manager console commands for migrations and database:

        1. add-migration migrationName
        2. update-database